suryagaddipati/docker-cache-volume-plugin/Readme.md

 Changes made by container are written back to cache on container exit.

-*Note*: There is no conflict resolution, latest change overrides all previous changes.
+*Note*: There is no conflict resolution between changes made by concurrent containers, latest container to exit overwrites all previous changes.

 ### Installation